 - Some clinics have started charging foreigners more.

-- It’s necessary to carefully compare prices and services.
+- You need to compare prices and services more carefully.

 II.
 In-depth analysis of popular cosmetic procedures in Korea